Canada seeks U.S. help to solve EpiPen shortage

 "We wouldn't be able to leave the house," she said.
 "It would be life-changing - for him, and for us."

-(Reporting by Anna Mehler Paperny; Editing by Michele Gershberg and Lisa Shumaker)
+(Reporting by Anna Mehler Paperny; Editing by Michele Gershberg, Lisa Shumaker and Leslie Adler)